-A team of Havard scientists has enables 100 bytes of data to be successfully stored in E. coli bacteria, but they say it has the potential to ‘upload’ even more data than that and may help in research in developmental biology and synthetic devices.
+A team of Havard scientists has enabled 100 bytes of data to be successfully stored in E. coli bacteria.
+Still, they say it has the potential to ‘upload’ even more data than that and may help in research in developmental biology and synthetic devices.
 Before this experiment, the most information any scientist had ever permanently uploaded into a living cell was 11 bits of information.
 That’s a mere 11 zeros and ones of binary data, and less information than your computer requires to code for two alphabetic letters.
 This new technique expanded this record to roughly 100 bytes of data.

-In this experiment, the team created their own code and disguised it as a virus.
-When the fake virus was introduced to the bacteria, the same CRISPR/Cas9 swapping took place, and the data was embedded into the bacteria itself.
+In this experiment, the team created its code and disguised it as a virus.
+When the fake virus was introduced to the bacteria, the same CRISPR/Cas9 swapping took place, and the data was embedded into the bacteria.

-But even with these “errors” one can rapidly genotype a few thousand or million bacteria in a colony and, because the message is always recorded sequentially, deduce what the full message was with crystal clarity.
+But even with these errors, one still can rapidly genotype a few thousand or million bacteria in a colony and, because the message is always recorded sequentially, deduce what the full message was with crystal clarity.
 It’s like playing a game of DNA telephone.

 Astounding research, but looking at all these tiny capacities, it is wiser that you don’t trade in your old hard drives just yet.